Home » How to Help » Small Grants for Local Conservation

 $500 to $1,500 each

-These grants will cover costs associated with creating and implementing events for the 2025 World Lemur Festival in October or November 2025.
+These grants will cover costs associated with creating and implementing events for the 2026 World Lemur Festival in October or November 2026.
 Events should be focused on education and/or tree planting, and held with one or more schools or communities in Madagascar.
-Grant recipients will be provided with LCN’s Malagasy card game to use during their events.
+Grant recipients will be provided with LCN’s Malagasy card game and new posters to use during their events.

 We are particularly interested in events in the following locations: